 Skip to content

-Modules & assignments
+Repositories & assignments

-Go to Modules and click New module.
+Go to Repositories and click New repository.

 Basic info: